rskoenig/civinomics/README.txt

-Hello!
-Please contact edolfo@civinomics.com for more info.
+Hello, Please contact edolfo@civinomics.com for more info.